When Will Online Casinos Be Legal in Virginia

 VA iGaming Legislation Details

-Both bills call for many similar details when it comes to online casinos in Virginia.
+Both bills called for many similar details when it comes to online casinos in Virginia.
 Each land-based casino would be able to issue up to three online casino licenses.
 That means up to three different operators per licensee.
 That would not only apply to the three fully-operational casinos in the state, but also the two temporary casinos that are working on expansions into 2027.
 Regulation would be done by the Virginia Lottery Board.

 Each bill calls says retail casinos would be required to pay a $2 million platform fee, while each online casino operator would be subject to a $500,000 licensing fee.
 Licenses would last five years, with a renewal option at half of the cost after the five-year period.
-After original proposals had a 15% tax rate, the current versions of each bill now have a 20% tax rate on each operator’s adjusted gross revenue (AGR).
+After original proposals had a 15% tax rate, the final versions of each bill now had a 20% tax rate on each operator’s adjusted gross revenue (AGR).

 - 5% to the Problem Gambling Treatment and Support Fund